Investigating The Role of Antihistamines In Ear Health And Tinnitus

 If your tinnitus is caused by your allergy symptoms, then taking the right antihistamine may actually relieve tinnitus symptoms.
 Antihistamines can help to treat allergy-related tinnitus either by keeping the middle ear ventilated or by reducing pressure on the inner ear.

 Because some antihistamines have a drying effect that helps drain the eustachian tubes, they can reduce the buildup of fluids in the middle ear.
 They can also help dry out your sinuses, relieving ear pressure from allergies, and reducing tinnitus symptoms.
+This is the case for those who have Eustachian tube dysfunction, once the middle ear can function properly and allow for proper sound transmission, tinnitus symptoms can improve significantly.

 Off-Label Medications